RestDB/webanalytics/README.md

 ## The Dashboard Application

-The dashboard application is an [Alpine.js](https://alpinejs.dev/) application that provides a detailed view of the website traffic and user interactions.
+The dashboard application is an [Alpine.js](https://alpinejs.dev/), [TailwindCSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/) application that provides a detailed view of the website traffic and user interactions.
 It is deployed with the rest of the app under the `/dashboard` route:

 ```js
 app.static({route: '/dashboard', directory: '/pages', default: 'index.html'})